 The benefit of surgery is there is usually a better outcome for the cat as well as removing the need for ongoing medical treatment in cats who don’t have the surgery.
 The downside is that it can be expensive.

 - Surgical ligation: Tying off the blood vessel redirecting blood to the liver.
 Extrahepatic shunts are more accessible surgically than intrahepatic shunts due to their location.

 If surgery is not possible, or if the owner can not afford surgery, medical management will be necessary.
 This is similar to the treatment prescribed when stabilising your cat.
 The long-term survival rate of cats managed this way is between 2 months to 2 years.
 Medical management is palliative and not curative.

 - Low protein prescription diet: Ammonia comes from the breakdown of proteins and amino acids in the gut, therefore a low-protein diet can help to lower ammonia levels.

 - Antibiotics: To reduce the number of ammonia causing bacteria in the colon.

 - Enemas: An injection of fluid into the lower bowel to reduce ammonia levels.

 - Lactulose: To lower levels of ammonia in the bloodstream.

-- Intravenous fluids: If the cat is dehydrated, fluids which will be given intravenously or subcutaneously (under the skin).
+- Intravenous fluids: If the cat is dehydrated, fluids will be given intravenously or subcutaneously (under the skin).

 Liver image courtesy of Frank G van Steenbeek, Lindsay van den Bossche, Peter A J Leegwater, Jan Rothuizen Inherited liver shunts in dogs elucidate pathways regulating embryonic development and clinical disorders of the portal vein.
 Mamm.
 Genome: 2012, 23(1-2);76-84